 - Most of the planned actions under the different sub sectors of the Environment and Natural Resources have not been achieved due to inadequate funding that is reflected in the reduction of financing to the sector in 2018/19 by over 500 billion UGX. - There is continued insulation of environmental crime through Environmental Impact Assessments (EIAs), permits and licenses as well as court rulings.
-For example, illegal sugar cane growing in the contested part of Bugoma Central Forest Reserve demonstrates all the above.

-- iv) The Ministry of Water and Environment was not considered as one of the sectors providing essential services during the COVID-19 Pandemic and associated lockdown vet it provides for safe water and hygiene, which are crucial for human wellbeina. - Weak inter-agency coordination and collaboration remains a challenge and this is mainly aggravated by the conflicting mandates and roles related to compliance and enforcement of policy frameworks.
-For example, the titling of land in arguably in Bugoma Forest Reserve for sugar cane production is an example.
+For example, illegal sugar cane growing in the contested part of Bugoma Central Forest Reserve demonstrates all - There are delays in operationalizing the National Environment Management Policy and National Environment Act 2019 and delays in finalizing important legal frameworks such as the Wetlands Policy, Wetlands Bill (the process has been on for over two years) and the National Climate Change Bill (the process has been on for over 5 years) yet these are crucial mechanisms for implementation and enforcement to address wetland management challenges, climate related catastrophes and their impacts on community and national - The Ministry of Water and Environment was not considered as one of the sectors providing essential services during the COVID-19 Pandemic and associated lockdown yet it provides for safe water and - hygiene, which are crucial for human well-being.